MichaelCh-svg/typescript-server-complete/README.md

 For local testing, run a .ts file using ts-node '[file].ts'.
 Everything in the 'local' folder is excluded from the typescript build compile.
 The exclude parameters are set in the tsconfig.json file.

+To save costs, we disable sqs lambda triggers when we don't use them.
+To accomodate this, I created the open.sh and close.sh files, which enable and disable these triggers.